GQueue/RED3NG/README.md

 ### A seed for projects using Require, D3 and Angular.
 [Live example](http://tejens.com)

-To see it in action, clone this project and run it!
-Webserver not included.
+### Bower

-**Bower** can be used to install other libraries you need for your project.
+...can be used to install other libraries you need for your project.
  - For example: `bower install jquery`
  - jQuery will be installed in `app/bower_components/`